jonunderw/jonunderw/README.md

 📌 About Me
-Hi, I’m [Your Name], a Senior Technical Product Manager with a background in Software Engineering and a passion for building scalable, data-driven products.
-With 9+ years of experience in product development, I focus on bridging the gap between engineering, strategy, and design to create impactful solutions.
+Hello, I’m Jon Underwood, a Sr. Technical Product Manager with a background in Software Engineering.

 💡 What I Do:
 Product Development – From ideation to launch, driving strategy and execution.